State Reporting Laws Involving Employment

 Hawaii

-Employers may not consider felony convictions that are more than seven (7) years old or misdemeanor convictions that are more than five (5) (excluding periods of incarceration), so GHRR does not report this information to customers.
+Employers may not consider felony convictions that are more than seven (7) years old or misdemeanor convictions that are more than five (5) (excluding periods of incarceration), so DISA does not report this information to customers.

 HRS § 378-2.5